kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 As a result, over the past year the public goods funding community has [increasingly begun prioritizing _evaluation_ over _experimentation_](https://ethresear.ch/t/three-fundamental-problems-in-ethereum-public-goods-funding-a-research-agenda/23474).

 On some level, evaluation is an impossible and fundamentally speculative task.
-If someone who wanted to support public goods could evaluate the future impact of a present investment with certainty, they would be better off making billions on Wall Street and starting a charitable foundation.
+If someone wanted to support public goods and could accurately evaluate the future impact of a present investment (or even the present impact of a past investment), they would be better off making billions on Wall Street and starting a foundation.

-Given that nobody is doing that, and that evaluation is -- on some level -- _made-up_, it's fair to ask what "evaluation" actually achieves.
+Given that nobody is doing that, and that evaluation is on some level _made-up_, it's fair to ask what "evaluation" actually achieves.
 We suggest that _evaluation produces legitimacy_, which translates concretely into higher future funding inflows.
+As Vitalik Buterin famously said, "[legitimacy is the scarcest resource](https://vitalik.eth.limo/general/2021/03/23/legitimacy.html)."

 To adopt ideas from institutional economics, we can imagine evaluation as filling out a currently-barren "policy" layer in the three-layer model of constitution, policy, and operations.
-In this frame, the "constitutional" layer represents the code, norms, etc., of the grants ecosystem itself, the "policy" layer represents the process by which specific _parameters_ (mechanisms, etc) are chosen, while the "operational" layer represents the grants rounds themselves: applications, voting, etc.
+In this frame, the "constitutional" layer represents the code, norms, etc., of the grants ecosystem itself, the "policy" layer represents the process by which specific _parameters_ (mechanisms, etc.) are chosen, while the "operational" layer represents the grants rounds themselves: applications, voting, etc.
 Seen in this way, evaluation is the missing _political_ process needed to bring web3's public goods funding ecosystem from experiment into maturity.

 How might these evaluations be done?